kamya14o2/Final_1/README.md

 Data sources include ESRI World Imagery Wayback satellite data, Google Earth Engine, OSM Street Maps data and USGS Earth Explorer.

 This project was made by Kamya Khandelwal.

-The published site for this repository is available at [this link.](https://kamya14o2.github.io/Final_1/)